Washington

 Why is Time Running Out?

-The population-dense New York metro area has immense energy needs, and Upstate New York has the open spaces utilities are looking for to develop utility-scale solar farms.
+The population-dense New York metro area has immense energy needs, and Upstate New York has the open spaces utilities are looking for to develop utility-scale and distributed generation (DG) solar farms.
 Demand remains high for eligible solar sites, but time is running out for you to act.
 Here’s why:

 New York is Close to Achieving Its Energy Goals